Empowering Women Through “Danger Awareness” Education & Training

 • Most will claim to have a concealed weapon or will produce a weapon.

-• Most will position themselves within 50 feet while waiting for a victim to approach
+• Most will position themselves within 50 feet while waiting for a victim to approach and withdraw cash.

 • Fifty percent of the robberies will occur after the cash withdrawal.